 Bambu Lab H2D vs Prusa Core One

-The Bambu Lab H2D and Prusa Core One are both FDM 3D printers competing in different tiers — $1899 vs $1199.
-We scored both across value, beginner-friendliness, quality, speed, and reliability.
+The Bambu Lab H2D and Prusa Core One are both FDM 3D printers competing in different tiers, $1899 vs $1199.
+Both are scored across value, beginner-friendliness, quality, speed, and reliability.
 Here's the full breakdown.

 Our Verdict